 ‘[Integra is] using new applications developed to take specific advantage of this innovative, safeguarded environment for existing applications and databases, in a more confident, dependable and trusted way,’ the company adds.

 Integra is the brainchild of David Fisher, who was also the founder of Privātim, a collaboration platform for law firms and their clients.
-His experience developing Privātim led to the insight that distributed ledger and blockchain technology, combined with modern cryptography, can provide a new opportunity for legal service delivery: authoritative systems of record that are securely shared between firms and clients.
+His experience with a reliable blockchain development company in developing Privātim led to the insight that distributed ledger and blockchain technology, combined with modern cryptography, can provide a new opportunity for legal service delivery: authoritative systems of record that are securely shared between firms and clients.

 Interestingly, IBM, which will also be part of the consortium, is linked to another blockchain platform, known as Hyperledger.